newville/wxmplot/_sources/plotpanel.txt

 :class:`PlotPanel`:  A wx.Panel for Basic 2D Line Plots
 ==========================================================

-The :class:`PlotPanel` class supports standard 2-d plots (line plots, scatter plots) with a simple-to-use programming interface.
+The :class:`PlotPanel` class supports standard 2 dimensional plots, including line plots and scatter plots, with a simple-to-use programming interface.
 This is derived from a :class:`wx.Panel` and so can be included in a wx GUI anywhere a :class:`wx.Panel` can be.
 A :class:`PlotPanel` provides the following capabilities for the end-user:

-   1. display x, y coordinates (left-click)
+   1. display x, y coordinates as the mouse move.
+   2. display x, y coordinates of last left-click.
-   2. zoom in on a particular region of the plot (left-drag)
+   3. zoom in on a particular region of the plot with left-drag in a lineplot, or draw an 'lasso' around selected points in a scatterplot.
-   3. customize titles, labels, legend, color, linestyle, marker, and whether a grid is shown.
-A separate window is used to set these attributes.
+   4. customize titles, labels, legend, colors, linestyles, markers, and whether a grid and a legend is shown.
+A separate window is used to give control of these settings.
-   4. save high-quality plot images (as PNGs), copy to system clipboard, or print.
+   5. save high-quality plot images (as PNGs), or copy to system clipboard, or print.

-A :class:`PlotFrame` that includes a :class:`PlotPanel`, menus, and statusbar is also provided to give a separate plotting window to an application.
-These both have the basic plotting methods of :meth:`plot` to make a new plot with a single trace, and :meth:`oplot` to overplot another trace on top of an existing plot.
+These both classes have the
+basic plotting methods of :meth:`plot` to make a new plot with a single trace, and :meth:`oplot` to overplot another trace on top of an existing plot.
 These each take 2 equal-length numpy arrays (abscissa, ordinate) for each trace.
 The :class:`PlotPanel` and :class:`PlotFrame` have many additional methods to interact with the plots.

 .. class:: PlotPanel(parent[, size=(6.0, 3.7)[, dpi=96[, messenger=None[, show_config_popup=True[, **kws]]]]])